alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 Render should be pure because React may run rendering logic multiple times, pause it, resume it, prioritize it, or throw it away.
 React's docs specifically call out non-idempotent operations like `new Date()` and `Math.random()` as things that should not run during render.

+That is an analogy, not a one-to-one transfer.
+React's rule is specifically about render semantics.
+My point is just that mainstream developers already accept the idea that some phases of a program are easier to reason about when effects are pushed out of them.

 For backend C#, I think the analogous phase is often decision-making.

 Not the whole application.